michael2012z/BitBible/markdown/KJV/files/Gen.md

 9. And Joseph said unto his father, They are my sons, whom God hath given me in this place.
 And he said, Bring them, I pray thee, unto me, and I will bless them.

 10. Now the eyes of Israel were dim for age, so that he could not see.
-And he brought them near unto him; and he kissed them, and embraced them.dim: Heb. heavy
+And he brought them near unto him; and he kissed them, and embraced them.

 11. And Israel said unto Joseph, I had not thought to see thy face: and, lo, God hath shewed me also thy seed.